TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/2-create-folder-structure-and-configuration-files.rst

 The folder structure
 ====================

-In our folder `store_inventory` we create the sub folders :file:`Classes` and :file:`Resources`.
+Inside of the folder `store_inventory` the sub folders :file:`Classes` and :file:`Resources` must be created.
-The folder :file:`Classes` will contain all of our PHP classes.
+The folder :file:`Classes` must contain all of the PHP class files.
-In the folder :file:`Resources` we create two directories named :file:`Private` and :file:`Public`.
+In the folder :file:`Resources` two directories named :file:`Private` and :file:`Public` must be created.
 The folder :file:`Resources/Private/` will contain subfolders like :file:`Templates`, :file:`Layouts`, :file:`Partials` and :file:`Language`.
-These files are not accessible via the web browser.
-They are mostly used via PHP.
+These files are not accessible via the web browser, they are mostly used via PHP.
 The folder :file:`Resources/Public/` contains subfolders like :file:`Icons`, :file:`Css`, :file:`Js`.
 These files can be accessed through the web browser.

-Within the folder :file:`Classes` we create the folders :file:`Controller` and :file:`Domain`.
+Within the folder :file:`Classes` the subfolders :file:`Controller` and :file:`Domain` must be created.
-In our example, the folder :file:`Controller` contains only one class that will control the entire process of listing creation later.
+In this example, the folder :file:`Controller` contains only one class that will control the entire process of listing creation later.
-The folder *domain* contains the two folders :file:`Model` and :file:`Repository`.
+The folder :file:`Classes/Domain/` contains the two folders :file:`Model` and :file:`Repository`.
 Resulting from all this, the folder structure within the extension folder :file:`store_inventory` should look as in image 4-1.